esausilva/synology-api-sdk/README.md

 ## Recommendations

-I would recommend getting familiarized with the Synology APIs first before implementing this SDK.
-You will have a much easier time implementing this SDK.
+I would recommend getting familiarized with the Synology APIs first before implementing this SDK, you will have a much easier time implementing it.

 I have included [Bruno API Client](https://www.usebruno.com/) scripts ([Bruno Synology API Scripts](./Bruno%20Synology%20API%20Scripts/)) to make it easier.

-Thew official Synology API documentation can be found at [Dev Center](https://www.synology.com/en-af/support/developer#tool).
+The official Synology API documentation can be found at [Dev Center](https://www.synology.com/en-af/support/developer#tool).

 ### Some Notes